lachezaraspa/PHPProject1DV608/Test Cases.md

 * Error message: "Task description is too long.
 Currently:N of chars" is shown.
 * A form for creating task is shown

-##Test case 3.4: Successful task creation
+##Test case 4.4: Successfuly edited task
 The user is loged in and is viewing the form for creating tasks.
+The old description of the task is in the text box, and the old date and time are filled in as well.

 ###Input:
 * Task description is having less than 500 characters, it is not empty and the date and time are valid